 The paradox of the forms being anonymous yet enticing intrigues me.
 I like to focus on the female body and the essence of femininity rather than individuality and personality.
 If the viewer relates to anything it is not the familiar or recognizable - so what are they relating to?

 There's a lot of references to nature within your work, could you elaborate on this?

 I think there are two aspects to answering this.
 I grew up with a great natural studio on my doorstep.
 So it is not surprising that I have developed a strong affinity to nature.
 In the outdoors I feel a terrific freedom to explore my ideas.
 At the same time it is clear that by choosing to use Mother Nature as more than a backdrop I am making lots of references to fertility and sexuality.

 What are you working on at the moment?

 I'm working towards holding a solo exhibition.
-I have been trying to focus quite tightly on specific themes - which I'm finding quite challenging.
-Usually I can just indulge myself in a number of different creative ideas - so limiting my work to a single idea is quite hard.
-I have also recently been involved in a short film and quite a few collaborations with various fashion labels/ artist/ musicians, which is always really fun.
+I have been trying to focus tightly on specific themes - which I'm finding challenging.
+Usually I can just indulge myself in a number of different creative ideas, so limiting my work to a single idea is quite hard.
+I have also recently been involved in a short film and quite a few collaborations with various fashion labels, artists, and musicians, which is always really fun.
 Upcoming projects include a music video and an installation piece for a festival early next year.